DiegoNOB/missMSPC/README.md

 <!-- install.packages("missMSPC") -->
 <!-- ``` -->

-You can also the development version of missMSPC from [GitHub](https://github.com/DiegoNOB/missMSPC):
+You can install the development version of missMSPC from [GitHub](https://github.com/DiegoNOB/missMSPC):

 ``` r